35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 This is particularly powerful for mobile-style navigation where you want the "back" behavior to restore the previous screen exactly as it was, including scroll position and form inputs.

-Let me give you a complete component that uses multiple React 19 features together.
-This is the kind of integrated example that demonstrates real-world usage:
+Here's a complete component that uses multiple React 19 features together:

 import { useActionState, useOptimistic } from 'react';